Tetra IDBS E-Workbook Connector

 The diagram shows the following process:

-1. Scientists begin an experiment preparation in their IDBS E-Workbook spreadsheet, and initiates an action to send the spreadsheet data to TDP.
+- A scientist begins an experiment preparation in their IDBS E-Workbook spreadsheet and initiates an action to send the spreadsheet data to the TDP through the Teta IDBS E-Workbook Connector.

-2. TDP pipelines transforms this data into an experimental method to be sent to other Tetra Connectors/Agents to be transferred to a compatible instrument control system.
+- Tetra Data Pipelines transform this data into an experimental method to be sent to other Tetra Integrations to be transferred to a compatible instrument control system.

-3. Scientists starts experiment with method information pre-populated, and initiates data generation from the instruments that are integrated with the TDP.
+- The scientist starts the experiment with method information pre-populated and initiates data generation from the instruments that are integrated with the TDP.

-4. Tetra agents and connectors upload the data to the TDP.
+- Tetra Integrations upload the data to the TDP.

-5. After the data is ingested by TDP and transformed into a harmonized IDS, IDBS E-Workbook users can simply press a custom action button in the IDBS E-Workbook spreadsheet to populate it with data pulled from the TDP.
+- After the data is ingested by the TDP and transformed into a harmonized Intermediate Data Schema (IDS), IDBS E-Workbook users can press a custom action button in the IDBS E-Workbook spreadsheet to populate it with data pulled from the TDP through the Tetra IDBS E-Workbook Connector.

 Prerequisites

-To install the Tetra IDBS E-Workbook Connector, you must have the following:
+To install the Tetra IDBS E-Workbook Connector, the following is required:

 Installation and Upgrades